genestack/user-docs/docs/user-guide/doc-odm-user-guide/single-cell.md

 * Upload directly from TSV file

     Path: POST `/api/v1/jobs/import/cells/multipart`

+For Cell expression use the following endpoints:

+* Supply the file URL via dataLink

+    Path: POST `/api/v1/jobs/import/expression`

+* Upload directly from TSV file

+    Path: POST `/api/v1/jobs/import/expression/multipart`

+    **It is recommended to use TSV files archived in `.br` or `lz4` extensions for Cell expression.**

 When the import job finishes successfully, the resulting Cell Group accession can be retrieved with the following endpoint:
 GET `/api/v1/jobs/{jobExecId}/output`.